SAP-samples/teched2022-XP160/README.md

 ## Description

 Join us and take your first steps on SAP Business Technology Platform (SAP BTP) guided by a use-case mission generating concrete business value and providing all relevant technical information.
 This hands-on workshop gives you the opportunity to understand the business and technical offering of SAP BTP and how to take advantage of its full potential.
+Learn how the SAP Discovery Center site supports you in effectively working with SAP BTP and leveraging its services in an efficient way.

 ## Overview

-Learn how the SAP Discovery Center site supports you in effectively working with SAP BTP and leveraging its services in an efficient way.
+Learn how the SAP Discovery Center supports you in effectively working with SAP BTP and leveraging from its services.
+The goal of the exercises is to create a simple Hello World application using SAPUI5 / SAP Fiori running on SAP Business Technology Platform (SAP BTP) leveraging SAP Business Application Studio (BAS), Cloud Foundry runtime, and SAP Launchpad Service - all based on a SAP Discovery Center mission that will guide you through the tasks.

 ## Requirements